ogingo54john/school-backmend/README.md

 # school-backmend
-Abackend project for school management system
+A backend project for school management system
-Stepd to runclone the repository run npm install to install the required dependencies add .env files run nodemon server.js to start the project
+Step to run.. clone the repository run npm install to install the required dependencies add .env files run nodemon server.js to start the project